Carlostart/TFG/README.md

-# TFG de identificador de monedas de 2€
+# 2€ Coin identification with traditional Computer Vision and Machine Learning